rasta-nitzsche/Conversational-AI-a-chat-bot-for-fashion-suggestion-/README.md

 ## Global Architecture:
 ![alt text](https://github.com/rasta-nitzsche/Topic-Labeling-with-Ukparl-Dataset/blob/main/Conv%20AI%20Architecture.JPG)

 This architecture represents the attribute extraction from the query.
 First when we have a query, we check that it is a question, if not it is rejected.
 We do a semantic check to make sure that the sentence is correct :  for example the following query will be rejected in this phase: Can I have launch with a blue jean ?
 Once all the steps above are validated, we extract all the entities from the query, and we check if it is a fashion item using the model developed before.
-The results of this step are the attributes we are going to search in the occurrence matrix.
+The results of this step are the attributes (features) we are going to search in the occurrence matrix.

 ## VinVL:
 <br />